alisto92/stats_finalproject/lab_3-master/project_3_draft.md

   - `wsta`: wkly wge, state employees
   - `wloc`: wkly wge, local gov emps

+The following variable represents tax policy, but it could also reflect overall wealth in a county (holding tax rate constant, counties with more wealth will have more tax revenue and vice versa).

+  - `taxpc`: tax revenue per capita

 ### Criminal Justice Policy

 These variables describe things we could affect with policy around the